stateful/docs.runme.dev/docs/getting-started.md

 Copypasta menu is over.

 Ever wondered if there is a better way of experiencing READMEs; forget copy&pasting into terminals?
-Skip right to dessert, and enjoy Runme sweetness to streamline reading, running, and editing.
+Skip right to dessert, and enjoy Runme sweetness to streamline reading, running, and editing or markdown docs.

 # Your First Runme

 You can get started in one click with the following badge:

 <!-- [![Run Locally via Runme](https://badgen.net/badge/Run%20this/Markdown/5B3ADF?icon=https://runme.dev/img/logo.svg)](vscode://stateful.runme?command=setup&fileToOpen=docs/intro.md&repository=https://github.com/stateful/runme.dev.git) -->

 Simply follow the instructions provided by VS Code to get started in seconds: